Rights of a Surviving Spouse in Northern Virginia

 If your spouse dies, you, as the surviving spouse, have a right to receive assets from your deceased spouse’s estate, even if their will or trust makes no provision for you.
+Sometimes this creates conflict between families, and a quiet title action or litigation may be necessary.
 In Virginia, you are entitled to a family allowance, an exempt property claim, a homestead allowance, and an elective share of your deceased spouse’s augmented estate.
 These claims are payable from your deceased spouse’s probate estate or trust or in some instances by persons who received assets that belonged to your spouse by beneficiary designation or joint ownership.

 The surviving spouse and minor children whom the decedent was obligated to support are entitled to family allowance paid as a lump sum not to exceed $24,000 or in periodic installments not to exceed $2,000 per month for one year.
 It is paid to the surviving spouse for use of the spouse and the minor children unless the minor children are not living with the surviving spouse.
 In that case, the allowance is paid partially to the spouse and partially to the person having care and custody of the minor child.
 The death of any person entitled to a family allowance terminates the person’s right to any allowance not yet paid.